barry-scott/xml-preferences/README.rst

         1. The element will only appear once.
         2. The element has  *element_plurality* set to True and can appear many times and will be stored as a list of elements in its parent.
         3. The element has a *key_attribute* and can appear many times and will be stored as a dictionary in its parent.

+        The *collection_name* defaults to the element_name.
+The *collection_name* is passed to the parent setChildNodeList or setChildNodeMap functions.

     dumpScheme( f, indent=0 )